+Now that the transaction was accomplished and could not be undone, he admitted to himself that he had never been more mad.
+He could scarcely comprehend what had led him to do that which he had done.
+But he obscurely imagined that his caprice for the possession of sea-going craft must somehow be the result of his singular adventure with the pantechnicon in the canal at Bursley.
 He was so preoccupied with material interests as to be capable of forgetting, for a quarter of an hour at a stretch, that in all essential respects his life was wrecked, and that he had nothing to hope for save hollow worldly success.
 He knew that Ruth would return the ring.
 He could almost see the postman holding the little cardboard cube which would contain the rendered ring.
 He had loved, and loved tragically.
 (That was how he put it-in his unspoken thoughts; but the truth was merely that he had loved something too expensive.)
 Now the dream was done.
-And a man of disillusion walked along the Parade towards St. Asaph's Road among revellers, a man with a past, a man who had probed women, a man who had nothing to learn about sex.
-And amid all the tragedy of his heart, and all his apprehensions concerning hollow worldly success, little thoughts of absurd unimportance kept running about like clockwork mice in his head.
+And a man of disillusion walked along the Parade towards St Asaph's Road among revellers, a man with a past, a man who had probed women, a man who had nothing to learn about the sex.
+And amid all the tragedy of his heart, and all his apprehensions concerning hollow, worldly success, little thoughts of absurd unimportance kept running about like clockwork mice in his head.
 Such as that it would be a bit of a bore to have to tell people at Bursley that his engagement, which truly had thrilled the town, was broken off.
 Humiliating, that!
 And, after all, Ruth was a glittering gem among women.
 Was there another girl in Bursley so smart, so effective, so truly ornate?

-Then he comforted himself with the reflection, "I 'm certainly the only man that ever put an end to an engagement by just saying 'Rothschild'."
+Then he comforted himself with the reflection: "I'm certainly the only man that ever ended an engagement by just saying 'Rothschild!"
 This was probably true.
 But it did not help him to sleep.

-The next morning at 5:20 the youthful sun was shining on the choppy water of the Irish Sea, just off the Little Orme, to the west of Llandudno Bay.
+The next morning at 5.20 the youthful sun was shining on the choppy water of the Irish Sea, just off the Little Orme, to the west of Llandudno Bay.
 Oscillating on the uneasy waves was Denry's lifeboat, manned by the nodding bearded head, three ordinary British longshoremen, a Norwegian who could speak English of two syllables, and two other Norwegians who by a strange neglect of education could speak nothing but Norwegian.

-Close under the headland, near a morsel of beach, lay the remains of the Hjalmar, in an attitude of repose.
-It was as if the Hjalmar, after a long struggle, had lain down like a cab-horse and said to the tempest, "Do what you like, now!"
+Close under the headland, near a morsel of beach lay the remains of the Hjalmar in an attitude of repose.
+It was as if the Hjalmar, after a long struggle, had lain down like a cab-horse and said to the tempest: "Do what you like now!"

-"Yes," the venerable head was piping, "Us can come out comfortable in twenty minutes, unless the tide be setting east strong.
-And as for getting back, it 'll be the same, other way round, if ye understand me."
+"Yes," the venerable head was piping.
+"Us can come out comfortable in twenty minutes, unless the tide be setting east strong.
+And, as for getting back, it'll be the same, other way round, if ye understand me."

 There could be no question that Simeon had come out comfortable.
 But he was the coxswain.
-The rowers seemed to be aware that the boat was vast and beamy.
+The rowers seemed to be perspiringly aware that the boat was vast and beamy.